seva-sanko/Math/README.md

 # Math

-Some prjects that including math skills.
+Some projects that including math skills.